Skip to main content

 Qualities we are looking for

 AMES offers interdisciplinary degree courses that are equally stimulating and challenging.
 At their heart, AMES subjects teach difficult, non-European languages whose grammars can be quite different from languages such as French and German.
 A strong interest in language and culture, and an aptitude for language-learning is therefore very important.
 Students with an aptitude for Mathematics and Sciences have also excelled through their ability to understand and recognise patterns.
 AMES subjects also comprise the in-depth study of humanities-based subjects including history, literature, sociology, and politics.
-These subjects demand skills in close, critical reading and good essay-writing.
+These subjects demand skills in close, critical reading and good essay writing.
 In the final year, students also produce a research dissertation on a topic of their own choosing.
-An independent approach for learning will therefore be expected, and enthusiasm is essential.
+An independent approach to learning will therefore be expected, and enthusiasm is essential.

 Subject requirements

-AMES language courses are taught ab initio (‘from scratch’).
+AMES language courses are taught ab initio (from scratch).
 This means that although some prior knowledge can, of course, be very useful, it is not necessary for success.
 Please note that, as stated clearly on the Faculty website, our courses are not suitable for native speakers.

 Interviews